 Medical shadowing is one of the most beneficial clinical experiences to have before you apply to medical school.
-Admissions committees see shadowing as a demonstration of your commitment to medicine, and your participation helps solidify that becoming a physician is right for you.
+Admissions committees see shadowing as a demonstration of your commitment to medicine, and your participation helps solidify your decision that becoming a physician is right for you.

 You will see how the physician concludes this based on the tests performed and informs the patient of this diagnosis.
 Delivering such news is never easy, and doctors must do so with strict professional decorum, so observing this firsthand can be both difficult and valuable.

 Shadowing a physician gives you a chance to ask someone in your dream career questions.
 During breaks, you’ll likely have the opportunity to ask them what you want to know about the area of specialty in which you are interested.

-For example, suppose you are interested in Internal Medicine.
-In that case, you may ask the doctor about the most challenging parts of working in internal medicine, the most challenging patient cases they have worked on, and even get advice about entering the field.
+For example, suppose you are interested in internal medicine.
+In that case, you may ask the doctor about the most challenging part of working in internal medicine or if they have any advice about entering the field.

 Because this will be a defining period as a pre-med student, you want to make sure you choose an opportunity that is most beneficial to you and your career path.
 Follow these necessary steps to find a doctor to shadow.

 Research areas of the medical field that are of interest to you.
 There are certain areas in which you could specialize, so understanding medicine's different fields is a great start.

-The point is to give yourself a chance to determine if a career in medicine is right for you and to give you some direction when it comes to determining areas of interest.
+The point is to give yourself a chance to determine whether a career in medicine is right for you and to give you some direction when it comes to determining areas of interest.

 Do not wait until the last minute to reach out.
 Doctors are busy, and chances are they will not immediately respond to you.
-There may also be procedures they must follow if they allow you to shadow them.
+There may also be a procedure they must follow if they allow you to shadow them.

 Do not just show up to their practice expecting them to have the time to sit down and talk to you about shadowing them.
 Preparing a well-thought-out document requesting such an opportunity strengthens your chances of receiving a response.

-Whether you are writing an email or letter–or calling the doctor on the phone–you want to have an outline of what to include in your request.
+Whether you are writing an email or letter or calling the doctor on the phone, you want to have an outline of what to include in your request.
 Be sure to include the following information:

-For example, let’s say Susan is thinking about applying to med school and wants to shadow Dr. Khan, a local pediatrician in her town.
+For example, let’s say Susan is thinking about applying to medical school and wants to shadow Dr. Khan, a local pediatrician in her town.
 She finds an email where she can send her shadowing request.
 Here is how she should draft her email to Dr. Khan: